What To Expect

 Receiving the Bread Alone

-Receiving either the bread or wine alone is considered full communion.
+Receiving just the bread alone is considered full communion.

 Receiving a Blessing